Ficool

 And she trained.

-Even as sweat soaked her clothes.
-Even as the concrete burned beneath her feet.
-She trained with makeshift weights, practiced her aim, sharpened her reflexes, and stretched until her limbs shook.
+Even as the sweat soaked through her clothes.
+Even as the concrete floor burned against her feet.
+She trained with improvised weights, took aim with her rifle, sharpened her reflexes, and stretched until her muscles trembled.

 Her body needed to survive.

-At night, she lay sprawled across the cool tiles of the villa's inner chamber, whispering the same vow to the ceiling.
+At night, she lay sprawled out on the cool tiles of the villa's inner room, whispering the same promise to the ceiling.

-The flower on her wrist glowed softly in the dark, steady, alive, pulsing like a second heartbeat.
+The flower at her wrist glowed in the dark, soft and steady, alive, pulsing like a second heartbeat.

 The world was burning, yes.